New York or Remote /

 - Ship code — building features for client libraries and the Oso core alongside your team.

-- Engaging with users through support channels (e.g., Slack) to solve their problems and advise on best practices
+- Engaging with users through support channels (e.g., Slack) to help them with their problems

 Plus, help build a company and community from the ground up by wearing other hats, including: